rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

     Any conditional (i.e `when:`) will use the variables of the 'first host' to decide if the task runs or not, no other hosts will be tested.

 .. note::
-    If you want to avoid the default behaviour of setting the fact for all hosts, set `delegate_facts: True` for the specific task or block.
+    If you want to avoid the default behavior of setting the fact for all hosts, set `delegate_facts: True` for the specific task or block.

 .. _local_playbooks:

-Local Playbooks
+Local playbooks
 ```````````````

-It may be useful to use a playbook locally, rather than by connecting over SSH.
-This can be useful
-for assuring the configuration of a system by putting a playbook in a crontab.
+It may be useful to use a playbook locally on a remote host, rather than by connecting over SSH.
+This can be useful for assuring the configuration of a system by putting a playbook in a crontab.
 This may also be used
 to run a playbook inside an OS installer, such as an Anaconda kickstart.

 To run an entire playbook locally, just set the "hosts:" line to "hosts: 127.0.0.1" and then run the playbook like so::